-Erectile Dysfunction, or E.D., is a condition affecting a man’s ability to achieve and sustain an erection during sexual intercourse.
-E.D. is common, affecting as many as 1/2 of all men aged 40 and older.
-Though the condition itself is not considered dangerous, E.D. is associated with systematic vascular disease, heart conditions, renal failure, prostate cancer, depression, and other more serious conditions.
-Thus, experts generally recommend that men suffering from Erectile Dysfunction consult with a medical men’s sexual health professional for treatment.
+Erectile Dysfunction (or ED or impotence) is a common condition that affects a man’s ability to achieve or maintain an erection during sex.
+Statistics show that as many as ½ of all men age 40 and older experience ED.
+Erectile Dysfunction itself is not considered dangerous, but the condition could be associated with more dangerous issues including: systematic vascular disease, heart conditions, renal failure, prostate cancer, depression, and others.

 Who suffers from Erectile Dysfunction?

 Though more typical in men age 40 and older, ED can manifest at any age.
 Many internal systems must be operating together, effectively, for male arousal: the brain, nervous system, cardiovascular system, hormones, and even emotions can help or hinder during sexual situations.
 Because so many factors can affect arousal, most—if not all—men can experience Erectile Dysfunction at one time or another.